Every US state’s best value for money restaurant

 Rhode Island: Il Massimo, Providence

 Regularly acknowledged by local diners as one of Providence's top restaurants, Il Massimo serves Italian-inspired cuisine that's guaranteed to be fresh and delicious.
 Rated highly both for execution and value, the menu features all the classics, plus house specialties like spaghettoni alla carbonara, at wallet-friendly prices.
-You can book a Monday night three-course dinner with a glass of wine for under $40 – and you can get appetizers half price at the bar any day of the week during happy hour.
+You can book a three-course lunch Monday through Saturday for $24, while on Monday nights there's a three-course menu with a drink for $34 and – and you can get appetizers half price at the bar any day of the week during happy hour.

 South Carolina: Husk, Charleston